 Business Planning Case Study: The Future of the Education Industry

-Understanding the conditions and forecasts of the industry in which you are planning your business is crucial.
-For example, never have the terms business plans and business models served as such strong prerequisites for higher education success.
-For generations, those in the field of higher education were clear about what students wanted from the college experience.
-As the gold standard, eight Ivy League institutions served as the ideal for the university campus, where students gathered for four years to simultaneously learn and grow into adulthood.
+Those planning for business need to understand the current state of education.
+For generations, those in the field of higher education were clear about how to deliver what students wanted from the college experience.
+As the gold standard, eight Ivy League institutions served as the ideal for the university campus, where students gathered for four years to learn and grow into adulthood.
 Currently, however, that traditional model is under siege.